KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/css-guide/3-writing-ways-of-css.md

-!!! abstract "Chapter Goals"
+---
+title: 3 writing ways of CSS
+---

+In this chapter, we are going to
-    - Learn 3 writing styles of CSS
+  - Learn 3 writing ways of CSS

-### 1. Style Tag
+### 1. Style tag

 We already saw this writing style.